freenas/freenas-docs/userguide/storage.rst

    provisioning using reserved space.

-Selecting an existing pool in the tree and clicking :guilabel:`Create Dataset` shows the screen in :numref:`Figure %s <zfs_create_dataset>`.
+To create a dataset, select an existing pool in :menuselection:`Storage --> Pools`, click the 3-dot icon, and select :guilabel:`Add Dataset` This will display the screen shown in :numref:`Figure %s <zfs_create_dataset>`.